What Are Anxiety Disorders?

 Anxiety Disorder Diagnosis

 If you have symptoms, your doctor will examine you and ask questions about your medical history.
-She may run tests to rule out other health conditions that might be causing your symptoms.
+They may run tests to rule out other health conditions that might be causing your symptoms.
 No lab tests can specifically diagnose anxiety disorders.

-If your doctor doesn’t find any physical reason for how you’re feeling, she may send you to a psychiatrist, psychologist, or another mental health specialist.
+If your doctor doesn’t find any physical reason for how you’re feeling, they may send you to a psychiatrist, psychologist, or another mental health specialist.
 Those doctors will ask you questions and use tools and testing to find out if you may have an anxiety disorder.

 Your doctors will consider how long you’ve had symptoms and how intense they are when diagnosing you.
 It’s important to let your doctors or counselors know if your anxiety makes it hard to enjoy or complete everyday tasks at home, work, or school.